quixio/quix-streams/docs/connectors/sinks/custom-sinks.md

 ## Sinks workflow

-During the processing, Sinks do the following operations:
+During processing, Sinks do the following operations:

 1. When a new record arrives, the application calls `BaseSink.add()` method.
 At this point, the sink implementation can decide what to do with the new record.